Adding Step Children to Your Estate Plan

 by Suzanne Powell

-As we look ahead to a new year, we think of our goals and priorities.
-Some of these goals can involve getting an Estate Plan together.
+As we think of our goals and priorities, this can involve getting an estate plan together.
 If you want to leave part of your estate to your stepchildren, you must make this specification in your will.
 If a stepparent dies without a will, the children will not get any part of the estate even if the deceased stepparent wanted them to.
 Stepchildren do not have automatic inheritance rights possessed by adopted and biological children.

 Legally speaking, stepchildren are not entitled to any inheritance unless they are specifically named on the will.
 This fact can be traced back to the colonial days when America was under British common law.
 Due to the prevalence of negative stepparent stereotypes at the time, the centuries-old legal system did not encourage strong legal relationships between stepchildren and stepparents.